atcol/docker-registry-ui/README.md

 ## Dependencies

 You need to have a running instance of `docker registry` that has a **search backend enabled**!
-See the information on [this issue](https://github.com/atc-/docker-registry-web/issues/65#issuecomment-68060219) for further information
+See [this issue](https://github.com/atc-/docker-registry-web/issues/65#issuecomment-68060219) for further information.

 ## Statelessness